microsoft/ignite-learning-paths-training-aiml/aiml40/README.md

 - The code of this presentation: \<Session Code (ex:aiml40)\>
 - Link (ex: unlisted YouTube video) to a video of you presenting (~10 minutes).

-> It doesn't need to be this content, the important is to show your presenter skills
+> It doesn't need to be this content, the importance is to show your presenter skills

 ## Trained Presenters